visgraf/vfx/README.md

 4) Follow the instructions in the first test tutorial ([first_test.pdf](first_test.pdf)):

-5) After following the first test tutorial, read the documentation in the README files inside the directories: ./matchcmove and ./s3d-ptrace and install them considering the desired rendering quality that you want, as you learnt in the first test tutorial.
+5) After following the first test tutorial, read the documentation in the README files inside the directories: ./matchcmove and ./s3d-ptrace.
+Install them considering the desired rendering quality that you want, as you learnt in the first test tutorial.
    To understand how to use the system, you will need the book for better compreension, but we are working on a complete user tutorial explaining how to combine all the scripts of the software